Comparing Gluteus Medius Tendinopathy Injections and Surgery Outcomes

 - Corticosteroids/cortisone or steroid injection.
 This is also a treatment we do not recommend.
 See below for the research.

-The failure of these treatments are no just our opinion.
-We cite numerous medical references from studies performed at leading hospitals and medical universities around the world to back up these treatments lack of long-term success.
+The failure of these treatments is not just our opinion.
+We cite numerous medical references from studies performed at leading hospitals and medical universities around the world to back up the lack of long-term success.

 Often a runner or active person with outer hip pain comes into our office.
 He/she is here because:

 - They had outer hip pain and continued to run, work, or do their activities.

 - They took anti-inflammatories so they could continue to run, work, or do their activities.

 - They took on the mindset that they will just run or work through the pain or their activities.

 - They started having knee pain, low back pain, ankle pain.